MicrosoftDocs/Hololens/hololens/hololens-best-practices-experiences.md

 ### Visitor Auto Login

 The Auto Logon to a visitor profile allows you to jump straight into the action without ever seeing the login screen.
 The device is launched straight into the kiosk experience using the visitor profile.
-This is a required setting and can be managed using the custom policy OMA-URI.
+This behavior is a required setting and can be managed using the custom policy OMA-URI.

 | Setting      | Value                                                                   |
 |--------------|-------------------------------------------------------------------------|